18anandn/stay-easy/README.md

 [Link to website](https://stayeasy.site)

+StayEasy.site is a website for booking homes or rooms.
+Users can book for accommodation and home/hotel owners can register and see analytics about their home/hotel.

 Note: This is a hobby project for showcasing full stack development for solving real world problems efficiently.
 Except the domain name, all the resources used are free.

 ## Features implemented